Sinusitis

 • Important features

-• Inflammatory response (neutrophil influx and release of cytokines) damages mucosal surfaces.
+• Neutrophil influx and release of cytokines damage mucosal surfaces.

-• Viral: vast majority of cases (rhinovirus; influenza A and B; parainfluenza virus; respiratory syncytial, adeno-, corona-, and enteroviruses)
+• Viral: majority of cases (rhinovirus; influenza A and B; parainfluenza; respiratory syncytial, adeno-, corona-, and enteroviruses)

 • Bacterial (complicates 0.5–2% of viral cases)